tomhillmeyer/media-control-bridge/API.md

 ### macOS

-- Spotify
-- Apple Music (Music.app)
+- **Spotify** - Full support including album artwork URLs
+- **Apple Music (Music.app)** - Full support except artwork URLs
-- Safari (with media playing)
+- **Safari** (with media playing) - Basic support, no artwork
-- Google Chrome (with media playing)
+- **Google Chrome** (with media playing) - Basic support, no artwork
-- Firefox (with media playing)
+- **Firefox** (with media playing) - Basic support, no artwork
-- VLC
+- **VLC** - Basic support, no artwork
 - Any app that integrates with macOS media controls

+### Album Artwork Support

+Album artwork availability varies by media application:

+- **Spotify**: ✅ Full support - Returns direct URLs to album artwork hosted on Spotify's CDN (e.g., `https://i.scdn.co/image/...`)
+- **Apple Music**: ❌ Not supported - AppleScript doesn't provide artwork URLs
+- **Browsers & Others**: ❌ Not supported - No artwork API available

+The `artwork` field will contain:
+- A valid URL string for Spotify tracks
+- `null` for all other applications

+**Using Artwork in Companion:**

+The artwork URL can be used in Companion to display album art on Stream Deck buttons or other surfaces that support image variables.

 ---